scott-mewett/collector/README.md

 - 1.17 - Best experienced with version 1.17.12 or later
 - 1.16 - Best experienced with version 1.16.15 or later

-For more information on Kubernetes, please visit https://github.com/kubernetes/kubernetes
+For more information, please visit https://github.com/realtheory/collector/blob/main/docs/minimum-requirements/kubernetes-version.md

 ### Metrics Server
 The RealTheory collector requires the Metrics Server to be installed on the Kubernetes cluster.
 The Metrics Server is an aggregator of resource usage data in your Kubernetes cluster.
 For more information on the Kubernetes Metrics Server, including installation instructions, please visit https://github.com/kubernetes-sigs/metrics-server